 Hume has provided political analysis of every major political event since joining the network.
 Most recently, he provided coverage during the 2020 presidential and vice presidential debates and the Democratic and Republican National Conventions.

-Recently, from September 2016 until the presidential election, Hume stepped in as interim host of On the Record, which aired weekdays at 7PM/ET.
+Previously, from September 2016 until the 2016 presidential election, Hume stepped in as interim host of On the Record, which aired weekdays at 7PM/ET.
 He also previously anchored Special Report and led the program for more than 10 years, stepping down in December 2008.
 Under his leadership, Special Report was the highest rated political program on cable television.
 In this capacity, Hume also served as the Washington managing editor and was responsible for overseeing news content for FOX News' Washington bureau.
 He also anchored all of the network’s coverage for every presidential election from 1996-2008.
-Most recently, Hume served as a panelist during the 2012 Democratic and Republican Conventions.

 Before joining FOX News in 1996, Hume was with ABC News for 23 years, serving as chief White House correspondent from 1989 through 1996.
 During his tenure, he contributed to World News Tonight with Peter Jennings, Nightline and This Week, as well as various specials for the news division.
 Hume joined ABC in 1973 as a consultant for the network's documentary division and was named a Washington correspondent in 1976.
 He was later promoted to Capitol Hill correspondent and reported on Congress until 1988.

 Earlier, Hume reported for United Press International, beginning his career as a newspaper reporter with The Hartford Times and The Baltimore Evening Sun.